jimm/patchmaster/site/file-format.md

 {% highlight ruby %}
 prog_chg prog_number
-prog_chg bank_number, prog_number
 {% endhighlight %}

 Sends `prog_number` to the output instrument's channel.
-If `bank_number` is specified, sends bank change then program change.

 Only one program change per connection is allowed.
 If there is more than one in a connection the last one is used.